This Melbourne travel guide is the result of living in the city for 5-6 months during my Australia working holiday visa.

 If you’re a big sports fan, and even if you’re not, I highly recommend visiting the MCG or the G, as it’s known.

 It’s an absolutely massive stadium, which can seat 100,000 people and is an impressive sight.
-There are numerous sporting events to attend throughout the year such as cricket, Australian rules (AFL) and Rugby occasionally.
+There are numerous sporting events to attend throughout the year such as cricket, Australian Rules (AFL) and Rugby occasionally.

 If you want to sample an electrifying atmosphere, then you have to go to one!
-The MCG is home to the National Sports Museum and this is a must visit if you’re a sports fan.
+The MCG is home to the National Sports Museum and this is a must-visit if you’re a sports fan.

 There are a lot of great exhibits detailing the history of Australian sport and some interactive activities later.
 A visit to the MCG should be a part of every Melbourne itinerary!

 I lived near Brunswick Street in Fitzroy and it is a very bohemian and cool place to check out.
 As a Northerner from England, that has grown up working in the construction industry, I felt like a bit of an outsider here.

 Everything was very funky and hipsterish for my taste.
 But, I still enjoyed coming to Brunswick Street to eat and check out the great street art.

 The street is full of unique places to eat and drink, some of which are the best in Melbourne.
 A diverse range of tastes, from Vietnamese to Greek, make the street a foodie’s paradise.
 It is also home to a number of independent shops, which stock all sorts of weird and wonderful items.

 The bohemian nature of the street is in evidence by the large graffiti that adorn the sides of most of the buildings!
 Just walking up and down the street, taking in all the art is something to enjoy!